 The report from Vermeend addresses these issues by looking more closely at the following five defining aspects of economy 4.0, and has received support from both the Dutch Banking Association (NVB) and the Dutch Association of Insurers.
 All parties have called upon the next government to address to points made in the consultative report.

 A transitioning financial services industry

 With the invention of new technologies, rapid changes are occurring in the financial service industry, in which the business models of incumbents are coming under serious pressure, and stand to become obsolete.
 Service provision will not be solely in the hands of traditional players, but small and larger technology (and fintech) firms, along with established digital players like Google and Alibaba, will come to dominate finance.
 It is essential that policy makers address this shift towards further digitisation to facilitate a smooth transition.

 When the financial service industry is well equipped to deal with these changes and regulatory bodies follow suit, policy makers should look at opportunities to leverage a state of the art financial industry to create a sustainable economy.
 The Dutch financial service industry should become a hub in the realm of sustainability, the circular economy and the energy transition.
 Financing and working together with green tech while reporting on the CO2 emissions profiles of companies would allow them to prosper in a rapidly growing niche market.

 Tackling these issues

-In order to address the required actions, Dutch policy makers should define several aspects of digitization as a central theme within their policies, putting the issues on the agenda:
+In order to address the required actions, Dutch policy makers should define several aspects of digitisation as a central theme within their policies, putting these issues on the agenda: